2jacobtan/my-recommendations/README.md

 Solarized {Light,Dark} | Tomorrow Night Blue (dark)

-These are acceptable, with minor shortcomings.
-Solarized's colour for control flow keyword is too muted.
-Tomorrow Night Blue lacks colour for data constructors.
+These are fine, with some quirks.
+Solarized's colour for control flow keywords is too muted.
+Tomorrow Night Blue has very bright font; [no colour for data constructors].

 ## extensions